aparna32/Amazon-Ops_Dashboard/README.md

 README.md

 How to Use
-Option 1: Download the PBIX
+Option 1: Download the PBIX File

-Navigate to the /powerbi folder and download Amazon_Ops_Dashboard.pbix to view the complete report in Power BI Desktop.
+Navigate to the /powerbi folder and download Amazon_Ops_Dashboard.pbix to open the dashboard in Power BI Desktop.

-Option 2: Rebuild the Report
+Option 2: Recreate the Report Manually

-Import the CSV files from the /data folder, recreate the relationships described above, and add the DAX measures included in this README.
+Import the CSV files from /data

+Rebuild the star schema using the defined relationships

+Add the DAX measures provided above

+Recreate the visuals following the dashboard layout

 Future Enhancements

-Additional delivery performance metrics (e.g., on-time delivery rate)
+On-time delivery percentage metric

 Month-over-month and year-to-date trend analysis

 Drill-through pages for product-level investigation

-Forecasting models for delay probability
+Forecasting models for delay likelihood

-Row-level security scenarios
+Row-level security configurations

-Integration with larger datasets for expanded operational reporting
+Expansion using larger datasets for deeper operational reporting

 Summary

-This project demonstrates the development of a structured operational dashboard using Power BI, from data modeling through visual design and KPI creation.
-It reflects practical experience with BI tools and an understanding of core operational metrics in an e-commerce context.
+This project demonstrates end-to-end dashboard development using Power BI, incorporating structured data modeling, DAX-based KPI creation, and operational reporting.
+It reflects practical analytical skills relevant to real e-commerce and supply chain environments.